Soft Cheese

 Seasonality

-Spring through early summer (when milk is richest)
+Spring through early fall (peak milk production)

 Best Months